tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 p jason.name # => "Jason"       # 10
 ````

-We can also define our own getter, in which we can modify the value reference by the instance variable.
+We can also define our own getter, in which we can modify the value reference by the instance variable when outputted.
 In practice, the name of the getter is usually the same as that of the instance variable:

 ````ruby
 class Person